-In accordance with the District's Regulation 2-5-301, this source require TBACT because the estimated source cancer risk is less than 1.0 in a million.
+In accordance with the District's Regulation 2-5-301, this source requires TBACT because the estimated source cancer risk is greater than 1.0 in a million.
 BACT and TBACT determinations for compression ignition engines with a rated capacity between 50-1000 bhp are described in BAAQMD BACT/TBACT Workbook for IC Engines - Compression Ignition: Stationary Emergency, non-Agricultural, non-direct drive fire pump, Document #96.1.3, Revision 8. dated 12/22/2020 (see Attachment 1).
 The proposed engine complies with TBACT by having a certified PM emission rate that is less than or equal to 0.15 g/bhp-hour.
-The certified PM emission rate for this engine is 0.06 g/bhp-hour.
+The certified PM emission rate is 0.12 g/bhp-hour.